acockburn/occusim/README.md

 - Turns on our bedside lights
 - Waits 5 seconds and turns off the downstairs lights

 We can do that with a couple of steps.
-First, lets turn on the hall light and our bedside lights.
+First, let's turn on the hall light and our bedside lights.
 We will do this at a random time to simulate our varying times of going to bed.

 ```ini
 step_bedtime_name = Bedtime